zhiming99/rpc-frmwrk/Concept.md

 channels can last till the proxy/server closes them.
 The upper limit of the capacity is 2^64 bytes per stream channel.

+### Load Balance & Node Redudancy
+RPC-frmwrk currently support a simple load-balance/Node redundancy strategy, the round-robin load distribution among a list of available redudant nodes.
+You can view a `redudant node` as a device running RPC-frmwrk which provide access to the same set of RPC services.
+The two connection requests to the same service from different clients will be effectively distributed to different node.
+We will add more load-balance strategies in the future.

 ## Development

 The RPC-frmwrk provides a set of API to facilitate the development with